 In 2017, following authors have been awarded:

-Most Reviews carried out: Dr. Akira Naito for reviewing 38 manuscripts.
+Award for Most Reviews carried out: Akira Naito for reviewing 38 manuscripts.

 Professor Johannes Lammer et al. have been awarded the Editors' Medal 2016 for their paper "Sustained Benefit at 2 Years For Covered Stents Versus Bare-Metal Stents in Long SFA Lesions: The VIASTAR Trial".

 The awards for the "Outstanding Service to the Journal" 2016 were presented during the annual CVIR reception at CIRSE 2016 in Barcelona, Spain.
-We are happy to introduce a new award category for the “Best Media Performance” which is based on the Altmetrics Score that provides an indicator of the amount of attention that an article has received.
+We are excited to introduce a new award category for the “Best Media Performance” based on the Altmetrics Score which provides an indicator of the amount of attention an article received online.

 In 2016, following authors have been awarded:

 Award for Most Downloaded Article: Anthony James Lopez, “Female Pelvic Vein Embolization: Indications, Techniques, and Outcomes” which was downloaded 947 times.
 Dr. Paul Lohle accepted the award on his behalf.

 Award for Best Media Performance: Mark C. Burgmans et al., “Percutaneous Isolated Hepatic Perfusion for the Treatment of Unresectable Liver Malignancies” which received an Altmetric score of 62 from publication.